stomp-js/stomp-js.github.io/_posts/2018-09-08-upgrading-stompjs.md

 - Auto reconnect is switched on by default.
   Set [Client#reconnectDelay](/api-docs/latest/classes/Client.html#reconnectDelay) to `0` to disable.
-- After each connect (i.e., initial connect as well each reconnection) the [Client#onConnect](/api-docs/latest/classes/Client.html#onConnect) (connectCallback in earlier versions) will be called.
+- After each connect (i.e., the initial connect as well each reconnection) the [Client#onConnect](/api-docs/latest/classes/Client.html#onConnect) (connectCallback in earlier versions) will be called.
 - After reconnecting, it will not automatically subscribe to queues that were subscribed.